playcanvas/developer.playcanvas.com/.github/CONTRIBUTING.md

 ### Images

 Images should be placed in the [`public/images`](https://github.com/playcanvas/developer.playcanvas.com/tree/master/public/images) folder.
-The folder structure should mirror the same structure as the folder for the markdown files mentioned in [Pages section](#Pages).
+The folder structure should mirror the same structure as the folder for the Markdown files mentioned in the [Pages section](#Pages).

 Please use PNG for anything Editor UI based and JPEG for anything else such as a game screenshot.